adiooooos/AIops/README.md

 ## License

-This project is provided as a proof-of-concept.
-Please add an appropriate open-source license if you plan to extend it.
-An MIT or Apache 2.0 license is recommended.
+TBU: An MIT or Apache 2.0 license